senithkay/vscode-extensions-public/src/notebook/notebook.md

 ### Code completions

-Ballerina Notebook cells use `vscode-notebook-cell` as their scheme type in Uris.
+Ballerina notebook cells use `vscode-notebook-cell` as their scheme type in Uris.

-Since Ballerina Compiler does not provide support for `vscode-notebook-cell` scheme type or in-memory source streams, the temporary `.bal` file created by Ballerina Shell has been used to provide completions.
+Since Ballerina compiler does not provide support for `vscode-notebook-cell` scheme type or in-memory source streams, the temporary `.bal` file created by Ballerina shell has been used to provide completions.

-Another temporary `.bal` file will be created using the content shell `.bal` file which will change according to changes in notebook cell and details of positions and Uri details are used to get code completions from the Ballerina language Server.
+Another temporary `.bal` file will be created using the content of the shell `.bal` file, which will change according to changes in notebook cell and details of positions and Uri details are used to get code completions from the Ballerina language server.

 Steps follows in code completions can summerized as following,